HITECHCRIME/HC_SG208_Data_Pack/README.md

 ## Lyrics

 ```
-MOTHNODE_
+CHORUS
 fangs out - fangs out motherfucker
-make it further into clear tracks out / lash out
+make it further into clear tracks out
 fangs out - fangs out motherfucker
 better reap what you sow
-gettin far out of reach so ya better run from the spot
+gettin far out of reach so
+ya better run from the spot

+VERSE
 scent is caught
-motherfucker better know these eyes
+motherfucker better know these eyes in the whites
-in the whites (when you dive) you will see blood shots
+when you dive you will see the bloodshots
-we ain't sleepin' we be circling cages with our
+we ain't sleepin' we be circling cages
-predatory eyes tight fixed on your folks
+with our predatory eyes (so fixed) direct on your folks

+these traps so tight
+can't escape into light
+lash out pinned down
+you can be sure of bite

 spotlight on your folk

 fangs out fangs out
  motherfucker better - know the signs
  fangs out fangs out  look into my eyes,
 calls me out, makes me feel allright